 When people talk about bad credit loans, they’re referring to a type of borrowing that’s available to people who have a poor credit rating.
 If you have a poor credit history, it can be hard to secure a loan from mainstream lenders.

 Alternatively, you may have no credit history at all simply because you’ve never had a credit card or a loan before.
 This means lenders don’t have much evidence to suggest that you’re able to keep to the payment schedule of a loan, and therefore, they may be apprehensive in lending to you.

-The main advantage of a bad credit loan is you may still be able to borrow money, even if your credit rating is poor.
-Another potential positive is that keeping up with repayments on a bad credit loan may, in some circumstances, help to repair your credit rating.
+The main advantage of a bad credit loan is you may still be able to borrow money, even if your credit rating is low.
+In some circumstances, keeping up with repayments on a bad credit loan may help you improve your credit rating.
 At Provident, we might be able to offer a helping hand when other lenders won’t.

 As part of the application process for one of our loans, a member of our locally based team will sit down with you and carry out an affordability assessment to work out how much you can realistically afford to borrow and make sure you can manage your repayments every week throughout the course of your loan.

 Interest rates on a bad credit loan tend to be higher than other forms of lending.
 This is simply because lending to someone with a poor credit rating can be considered a higher risk, so the interest rate typically reflects this.

 Failing to keep up with loan repayments can damage your credit score.
 It’s important to remember, you may find yourself in a worse position if you’re unable to manage your finances.
 You should only consider applying for a loan if you know you can afford to make the repayments over the repayment period.
 You can use our loan calculator to understand how much the weekly repayments will be, based on how much you want to borrow, over the number of weeks you choose to repay.